Tax Benefits for Higher Education Expenses

-You are eligible to claim all three of the benefits above on one tax return, but not for the same student or the same expenses.
+You are eligible to claim multiple benefits above on one tax return, but not for the same student or the same expenses.
 For more information on tax benefits for education, visit the IRS website.
-And for any questions related to college planning and financial aid, contact us here at MEFA at (800) 449-MEFA (6332) or email@example.com.
+And for any questions related to college planning and financial aid, contact us here at MEFA at (800) 449-MEFA (6332) or firstname.lastname@example.org.